-Knitting patterns inspired by outer space - fact and fiction.
+Free knitting patterns inspired by outer space including rockets, planets, aliens, stars, moon, ufos, comets, and more.
 Most patterns are free.
+Updated 9/3/23

 To get the knitting patterns, scroll down the page to the individual pattern you want and click on the link to that pattern.

 These patterns are not my designs but links to other designers who have generously shared their patterns.
 If you have questions about how to knit a specific pattern, please contact the designer directly.